TheBitsDontByte/Appointments/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Coding Challenge Super Appointment Scheduler™
+## Coding Challenge Appointment Scheduler

 A simple scheduling site, built according to the following criteria: